santansarah/city-api-client/README.md

-# Jetpack Compose: Adaptive Layout, Datastore Preferences with Hilt
+# Jetpack Compose: Adaptive Layout Templates, Datastore Preferences with Hilt, Dynamic Onboarding Screens

 This Jetpack Compose app features an adaptive layout for phones, tablets, foldables, and desktops.
 It serves as a front-end for a Ktor API that